TodWulff/V2.2526_Config/README.md

 Refactored _proc_start parameter passing to ensure that issue-imputing ', ", \\", and \\' were removed prior to calling _proc_start.

-Changed manner in which instantaneous and fast cpu_idle information was collected (using top) to enable calculating cpu utilization in a seemingly robust manner - tested across three different class hosts (Raspberry Pi 3B+ (Raspbian), Acer CXI/CXI2 (Debian 11), and an HP EliteDesk 800 G3 (Debian 11)).
+Changed manner in which instantaneous and fast cpu_idle information was collected (using top) to enable calculating CPU utilization in a seemingly robust manner - tested across three different class hosts (Raspberry Pi 3B+ (Raspbian), Acer CXI/CXI2 (Debian 11), and an HP EliteDesk 800 G3 (Debian 11)).

-Employed use of a extra module I stumbled across when reading reddit posts when looking for something that would do exactly this.
+Employed use of a extra module I stumbled across when reading Reddit posts when looking for something that would do exactly this.
 This: https://github.com/JeremyRuhland/klipper_network_status enables: https://i.imgur.com/ChF3R1p.png.
-With my having multiple printers emitting to a single telegram channel or sending alerts to a common sms recipient (my mobile device) then it help muh gray matter to know which printer is bitchin and how to connect to it moar quiker via vpn.
-Yes, I use static ips internally on my lan, but this will be useful, I posit.
+With my having multiple printers emitting to a single telegram channel or sending alerts to a common SMS recipient (my mobile device) then it help muh gray matter to know which printer is bitchin and how to connect to it moar quiker via VPN.
+Yes, I use static IPs internally on my LAN, but this will be useful, I posit.

 These configs are being structured to work on all of the hosts I have at my disposal.
 Next will be to ensure these work on Libre Computer's SBCs.
 But that will have to wait as I am departing this afternoon for a week long professional TDY.